-Side street streetscape refers to the streets that intersect with US route 1 (Washington Avenue and Hopkins Avenue).
+Side street streetscape refers to the streets that intersect with US Route 1 (Washington Avenue and Hopkins Avenue).
 The streets include Orange Street, Broad Street, Main Street, Julia Street, Pine Street, Palmetto Street, South Street, and St. Johns Street.
 Orange Street east of S. Washington Avenue, and Main Street have been resurfaced.
 Orange and Pine Streets west of Hopkins Avenue as well as Lemon Avenue were resurfaced during the fiscal year.
 The resurfacing of other side streets in the CRA and the possible creation of landscape islands on Broad Street similar to what was done on Indian River Avenue when the trail was installed need to be done.
+Increased lighting including street and pedestrian lights are needed to be added to these side streets to provide a safe night time environment.